pulp/pulp_rpm/docs/tech-reference/export-distributor.rst

  ``distribution``, ``package_group``, and ``erratum``.

 ``iso_size``
  An integer, which is the maximum size of the generated ISO images in megabytes.
+In this case, 1 megabyte is 1 * 1024 * 1024 bytes.
+This will default to 4380 megabytes (4380 * 1024 * 1024 bytes,
-This will default to a DVD sized image if it is not specified.
+ to be exact) if it is not specified, which should fit on a single layer DVD.

 ``export_dir``
  A full path to an export directory.
 If this option is specified, the repositories are not placed in